giellalt/giellalt.github.io/infra/GettingStarted.md

 #Installing

-## 1. Hardware and operative system requirements
+## 1. Hardware and operating system requirements

 - Machine requirements: 8 Gb RAM is needed for Hfst transducer compilation (4 Gb is fine if you only want to use the Xerox compilers)